-- libraries shall provide their users with reusable pieces, i.e. expose factories that return graphs, allowing full compositionality
+- libraries shall provide their users with reusable pieces, i.e. expose factories that return operators, allowing full compositionality

-- libraries may optionally and additionally provide facilities that consume and materialize graphs
+- libraries may optionally and additionally provide facilities that consume and materialize operators

 One important consequence of this is that a reusable flow description cannot be bound to “live” resources, any connection to or allocation of such resources must be deferred until materialization time.
 Examples of “live” resources are already existing TCP connections, a multicast Publisher, etc.; a TickSource does not fall into this category if its timer is created only upon materialization (as is the case for our implementation).